drdragon79/infosec-stuff/Windows/System Programming/Fundamentals.md

 	- Can be used to share objects across processes.
 - Process Explorer can be used to see handles opened by a process.
 - Handles are always represented as a multiple of 4.
-- Objects exposed by the Windows API for the usermode:
+- Objects exposed by the Windows API for the user-mode:
 	- Process
 		- `CreateProcess()`
 		- `OpenProcess()`